The Ultimate Guide for Construction Submittals

 Before you’re able to begin construction, a large number of construction submittals will need to be sent to the design team for the project.
 Everything from the types of materials to the colors of paint that are being used in the project must be reviewed by the design team to ensure that everything is in order.
 The reason that construction submittals are important is because they are able to show every single detail of the project in separate submittals, which allows the design team to look over each project component to determine if changes need to be made.

-• Shop drawings – These drawings display the dimensions of prefabricated products like windows, millwork, trusses, cast concrete, and appliances
+Shop drawings offer visual representations displaying the dimensions of prefabricated products like windows, millwork, trusses, cast concrete, and appliances.
+These drawings contribute to a clearer understanding of the proposed components.

-• Color and finish selections – These selections represent the final choices for the color and finish of each material that’s being used in the construction of the building, which includes the paint that will be added
+Color and finish selections encompass the final choices for the color and finish of each material used in the construction.
+This includes paint selections, ensuring that the aesthetic aspects align with the project’s overall design.

 Construction Submittals Review Process